bobandash/synqsell_shopify/aws/README.md

 ### Why AWS?

-The primary reason I chose AWS was to reliably handle Shopify’s webhooks.
-SynqSell’s core functionality is to ensure real-time data synchronization between two Shopify stores.
-If my application server is down when a webhook event is received, I risk losing critical data.
-This could lead to significant issues, such as a product being deleted on the supplier's end but remaining in the retailer’s store due to the missed event.
-To prevent such scenarios, AWS provides the resilience and reliability I need for webhook processing, ensuring no data is lost.
+The primary reason I chose AWS was to reliably handle Shopify’s webhooks, which are critical for SynqSell’s core functionality—ensuring real-time data synchronization between two Shopify stores.

+If I processed webhooks directly within my application (running on ECS/Fargate) and my server crashed, it could cause data inconsistencies.
+For example, consider this scenario:

+- A supplier deletes a product on Shopify.
+- If my application is down, it misses Shopify’s webhook event, and the product ID remains in SynqSell’s PostgreSQL database.
+- When the application recovers, a retailer attempting to view the supplier's products triggers a GraphQL query for a product ID that no longer exists.
+- The query fails, leading to an unrecoverable UI error.
+- Fixing this issue would require manual intervention—checking logs for errors and verifying each supplier’s product list to identify unprocessed deletions.
+This process is time-consuming and error-prone.

+To prevent such scenarios, AWS provides the resilience and reliability I need:

+EventBridge receives and routes webhook events as a serverless solution.

+FIFO SQS ensures:

+- Webhooks are deduplicated.
+- Events are processed in order.
+- AWS Lambda processes the webhook events.
+- If the Lambda function fails, the webhook is sent to a Dead Letter Queue (DLQ).
+- I receive an email alert to inspect the DLQ, review logs, fix the issue, and reprocess the event.
+  This approach ensures:
+- No missed webhooks, even if my application is down.
+- Automatic retries for failed events.
+- A robust, scalable solution that eliminates manual cleanup and minimizes downtime.

 ### Key Design Decisions & Trade-offs